 The letter must be sent to the Associate Administrator for Aviation Safety, Federal Aviation Administration, 800 Independence Avenue SW, Washington, DC 20591.
-Electronic submissions are acceptable, and the requesting entity may request that the FAA notify it electronically as to whether the approval request is granted.
+Electronic submissions are acceptable, and the requesting entity may request the FAA notify it electronically as to whether the approval request is granted.
 If a requestor wishes to make an electronic submission to the FAA, the requestor should contact the Air Transportation Division, Flight Standards Service, at (202) 267-8166, to obtain the appropriate email address.
-A single letter may request approval from the FAA for multiple persons described in SFAR No. 115, § 91.1611, or for multiple flight operations.
+A single letter may request approval from the FAA for multiple persons described in SFAR No. 107, § 91.1613, or for multiple flight operations.
 To the extent known, the letter must identify the person(s) expected to be covered under the SFAR on whose behalf the U.S. Government department, agency, or instrumentality is seeking FAA approval, and it must describe-

-- The proposed operation(s), including the nature of the mission being supported; - The service to be provided by the person(s) covered by the SFAR; - To the extent known, the specific locations in the specified areas of the Sanaa FIR (OYSC) where the proposed operation(s) will be conducted, including, but not limited to, the flight path and altitude of the aircraft while it is operating in the specified areas of the Sanaa FIR (OYSC) and the airports, airfields or landing zones at which the aircraft will take off and land; and
+• The proposed operation(s), including the nature of the mission being supported;

+• The service to be provided by the person(s) covered by the SFAR;

+• To the extent known, the specific locations in the territory and airspace of Somalia at altitudes below FL260 where the proposed operation(s) will be conducted, including, but not limited to, the flight path and altitude of the aircraft while it is operating in the territory and airspace of Somalia at altitudes below FL260 and the airports, airfields or landing zones at which the aircraft will take off and land; and its prime contractor has a subcontract(s)) for specific flight operations in the territory and airspace of Somalia at altitudes below FL260.
+The requestor may identify additional operators to the FAA at any time after the FAA approval is issued.
+However, all additional operators must be identified to, and obtain an Operations Specification (OpSpec) or Letter of Authorization (LOA) from, the FAA, as appropriate, for operations in the territory and airspace of Somalia at altitudes below FL260, before such operators commence such operations.
+The approval conditions discussed below apply to any such additional operators.
+Updated lists should be sent to the email address to be obtained from the Air Transportation Division by calling (202) 267-8166.